johannacarolinep/watercolour-school/README.md

 ### Home page
 The main roles of the home page are:
 - to clarify to the  user the purpose of the website
-- to provide an overview in easy-to-consume format
+- to provide an overview in an easy-to-consume format
 - to inspire and encourage users to consider signing up for the course
 - to help the user trust and relate to the course provider through the use of social proof
 ![Home page on desktop](documentation/feature-homepage-desktop.png)